Fperdreau/jcm/checklist.md

 * Add files - OK
 * Publish as news if "all" is selected - OK
 * Hide recipients - OK
-* Display email in browser - Failed
+* Display email in browser - OK

 ## Account